Caramel Apple No-Knead Artisan Bread

-Previously on Baked, we've discussed the art of no-knead Artisan bread and today we wanted to share one of our chef's favorite sweet no-knead breads.
+Previously, we've discussed the art of no-knead Artisan bread and today we wanted to share one of our chef's favorite sweet no-knead breads.
 This is bread that fits into your life and dough that's ready when you are.
 Make sure you have enough room in your fridge for a one gallon covered food-grade bucket or bowl for dough.
 It's good up to seven days!
-Here's the recipes...
+Here's the recipe.

 Apple Caramel No-Knead Artisan Bread

 6 cups Texas Pure Milling Bread Flour ½ cup shredded or diced green apple ½ cup brown sugar 1 Tbsp.
 Cinnamon 2 tsp.
 Instant yeast 1 Tbsp. salt 2 tsp. caramel flavor ¼ cup vegetable oil 2 ½ cup cool water

 Combine all ingredients in a 2 gallon bucket with a lid and place in the fridge overnight (up to 7 days).